zulfiqaralimir/Next_hackathon/README.md

+# Generating Synthetic Data base on Prompt

-The code in the image is a Python function that utilizes the Groq API to generate synthetic data based on a given prompt.
+The code is a Python function that utilizes the Groq API to generate synthetic data based on a given prompt.

 Here's a breakdown of the code's key components:

 **Import necessary libraries:**